need-some/need-some-basic.js/README.md

 Pad a string to have at least n characters.
 The c characters are appended at the end (right) of the string

 	padRight (s: string, c: string, n: number): string

+### padNumber
+Pad a number with leading zeros to have at least n characters.
+If the number is negative, the numbers absolute value is padded to one character less and a leading minus sign is added.
+If the number string is already longer than the given length, it is returned without change.

+	padNumber (s: number, n: number): string

 ### startsWith
 Check whether a string starts with another string.